-They used a and an evolutionary-style algorithm to test many different combinations of walking style, eliminating the slowest.
+They used a simulated insect and an evolutionary-style algorithm to test many different combinations of walking style, eliminating the slowest.
 Their results show that a "bipod" style, where just two legs are on the ground at once, is actually the fastest way for insects to travel, even though no insects in nature walk this way.

 They tested their findings in the real world with a six-legged robot that could walk in both a tripod and bipod fashion.
 Sure enough, the bipod style was faster.
 Score one for technology.